 Both Pimsleur and Duolingo are available as mobile and web apps, and both cover a wide range of languages.
 But there are some important differences:

-Pimsleur is audio-first.
-You learn entirely through your ears (Classic) or mostly through your ears (Premium, which adds some visual exercises).
+- Pimsleur is audio-first.
+You learn entirely through your ears (Audio-Only) or mostly through your ears (Premium, which adds some visual exercises).
 There are no transcripts, which means you’ll hear vocabulary but may never learn how it’s spelled.

 If you’re specifically learning French, check out our in-depth Pimsleur review and our detailed Duolingo review.